ruhlmcu/Intro-To-AR-using-ARFoundation/REAME.md

 # Introduction
-This is a course to introduce a novice developer into the key concepts and needed to create a mobile AR application using Unity's ARFoundation framework.
+This is a course to introduce a novice developer into the key concepts needed to create a mobile AR application using Unity's ARFoundation framework.

 I specifically chose ARFoundation for two reasons.
 Unity is a widely used package for the creation of [VR](https://en.wikipedia.org/wiki/Virtual_reality) applications and ARFoundation allows you to build applications for IOS and Android devices.